guidance counselor with student

 What are the GPA/application requirements?

-A 3.0 GPA is required.
-However along with your official transcript, all application materials are considered including three professional letters of recommendation, personal statement and resume.
-Refer to the program page for specific admissions information.
+A 3.0 GPA is preferred.
+However, in a holistic review, along with your official transcript, all application materials are considered including two professional letters of recommendation, personal statement and resume.
+After a thorough review of application materials, suitable candidates will be invited to the interview portion of the application process.

 How long does it take to receive a decision after applying?

-Typically applicants will be notified within a few weeks after application completion (including the submission of all materials) if they will be invited for an admissions interview and progress in the application review process.
+Typically within a few weeks after application completion, applicants who have been determined to be suitable candidates will be invited for an admissions interview.
+Shortly after the interview, an admission decision will be made.
 This is an approximate time and may vary.

 Faculty